Student Poster Contest

 - Electronics (e.g. components and systems, sustainable manufacturing, automotive and industrial applications)

 - Energy Efficiency (e.g. sensing and measurement, energy saving, auto electrification & fuel economy, data centers)

 - Transportation (e.g. electric & autonomous vehicles, aviation, motors, drive controls, batteries)

 - Societal Implications / Quality of Life (e.g. global warming, sustainability education, human resources, risk-management, remediation, public policy)

 HOW TO SUBMIT?

-- Poster authors must be undergraduate students at the time of submission and may be members of a team comprising of up to four students.
+- Poster authors must be undergraduate or graduate students at the time of submission and may be members of a team comprising of up to four students.

 - At least one student author must be an IEEE student member at the time of the submission of the poster to the Contest.